 A simple carbohydrate is a short chain of sugar that doesn't require digestive processing.
 This means it uptakes into the bloodstream quickly and can cause higher spikes in blood sugar compared to other carbs.
 For best health and blood sugar regulation, simple carbs are best avoided.

-Please pin, share, or tweet this post 🙂
+Please pin, share, or tweet this info to help others – thanks 🙂

 Be sure to, Click Here to Subscribe to DMP's Weekly Nutriton Newsletter.